smartheim/wakaamaNode/docs/advanced-usage/custom-network.md

 # Network integration
-This directory consists of files for different network stack integrations.
 Currently the lwip stack and a posix compatible stack as well as the windows network stack is supported.

 Basically an implementation has to keep track of open connections, open up an udp connection and close an udp connection.

 The implementation is expected to reside in the
 [<img src="../../assets/github.png" style="width:20px"> src/network](https://github.com/Openhab-Nodes/wakaamaNode/blob/master/src/network)